VIP Research Group

 2025

-Victoria is a 4th year university student majoring information management at National Central University in Taiwan
+Victoria is a fourth-year university student majoring in Information Management at National Central University in Taiwan.

 Videos